-Table 3 presents the estimated damage and abatement cost coefficients in the more complex case of assuming both cost functions are quadratic7.
-Similarly, Table 4 presents the corresponding "calibrated" Benefit Area (BA^c) indexes evaluated from the available parameter estimates in the case of linear-quadratic (LQ) and quadraticquadratic (QQ) damage and abatement cost functions respectively for 20 European countries.8 In the first of the two case studies the associated efficiency index9 is presented10.
+Table 2 presents the estimated damage and abatement cost coefficients in the more complex case of assuming that both cost functions are quadratic.11 Similarly, Table 3 presents the corresponding 'calibrated' Benefit Area (BA^c) indexes evaluated from the available parameter estimates in the case of linear-quadratic (LQ) and quadratic-quadratic (QQ) damage and abatement cost functions, respectively, for 20 European countries.12 In the first of the two case studies the associated efficiency index13 is presented.14 The area for which the BA is evaluated can be 'country', 'province' or 'municipality' areas.
 This is a measure of what percentage of the adopted policy covers that policy which provides the maximum benefit area.
-Similarly, the evaluation of the optimal damage reduction, z_0 as has been denoted in this paper, provides evidence, that the larger it is the better the adopted environmental policy.
+Similarly, the evaluation of the optimal damage reduction, z_0 as has been denoted in this paper, provides evidence that the larger it is the better the adopted environmental policy.